nikolakov/ml_learning/Neural Network improvements.md

 We can see that now the error will always be high if the difference between the output of the neuron and the expected output is high

 ## Softmax
-Softmax is a type of layer.
+Softmax is a type of output layer, where the activations form a probability distribution.
+The weighted input is the same as for a sigmoid neuron:
+$$
+z_{j}^{L} =
+$$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTM3MzM2NjAsLTUzNTYzODMyMiw5Mj
-YyNjQ1NjldfQ==
+eyJoaXN0b3J5IjpbLTE2MTY5ODYzNCwtNTM1NjM4MzIyLDkyNj
+I2NDU2OV19
 -->